 This interactive, hands-on session provides an introduction into innovation that is applicable for all firm types and sizes.
 You’ll be able to identify why innovation is important and practice techniques to generate and implement new ideas that you can immediately implement once you return back to the office.

-This forward-looking session will overview how services to individuals in tax compliance and planning, as well as personal financial planning, are expected to evolve in the near future.
+This forward-looking session will overview how services to individuals in tax compliance and tax planning, as well as personal financial planning, are expected to evolve in the near future.
+Understanding key trends in demographics, technology, regulations, evolving consumer needs, and offerings by other service providers will be crucial for CPAs and CPA firm decision makers.
+Attend this session to gather ideas on how to position your firm for success in the future.

 Washington Tax Brief 1:00 - 1:50 PM | Speakers: Melissa Labant, J.D., CPA/PFS, CFP®, CGMA and Jonathan Horn, CPA, CGMA